Abington Plant Removal Services

 Stormwater Management & Erosion Control During Plant Removal Operations in Compliance with Abington's MS4 Program

-Abington's compliance with the MS4 program under the Clean Water Act and MassDEP Stormwater Standards requires immediate erosion control for exposed soil areas >1,000 sq ft.
-Storm drains must be protected from debris and sediment using inlet protection devices, silt fences, and straw wattles.
+Abington's MS4 program, under the Clean Water Act and MassDEP Stormwater Standards, requires immediate erosion control for exposed soil >1,000 sq ft.
+Storm drains must be protected from debris using inlet devices, and perimeter controls (silt fence, straw wattles) are installed.
 Equipment staging is set 50-100 feet from water bodies, with daily cleanup and proper containment during chipping or hauling.
-Long-term, native plantings improve infiltration and water quality, supporting groundwater recharge and reducing runoff.
-Compliance monitoring includes regular inspections and photographic documentation.
-For more information, contact: Abington Department of Public Works
+Long-term, native plantings improve infiltration and water quality, reduce runoff, and support groundwater recharge.
+Compliance is monitored through regular inspections and photographic documentation.
+For stormwater and environmental compliance:

 500 Gliniewicz Way, Abington, MA 02351